braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalog.md

 ## Creating a catalog

 To create a catalog in Braze, upload a CSV file to the **Catalogs** page.
 Each CSV file you upload will be its own distinct catalog.
+You can also download and reference this [sample CSV file]({{site.baseurl}}/assets/download_file/sample_sunglasses_catalog.csv) to follow along the steps for creating a catalog.

 {% alert note %}
 You can create up to five catalogs across your company.